yujuem/12740project.github.io/README.md

 ### 3.1.Design

 ![](images/sensor.png)
-Figure 6. the design of the device
+Figure 6.
+Design of the device

 ### 3.2.OpenChrip

 Figure 7 shows the interface of the OpenChirp for our data series.

 ![](images/openchirp.png)
-Figure 7. the Openchirp Interface
+Figure 7.
+The Openchirp Interface

 At first, A voltage jump in the left sensor is detected and then a few seconds later it went back to normal while there was another voltage jump in the right sensor.
 This implies there was a hand over the left sensor blocking the light first and in a few seconds, it moved to the right one.
 Therefore, this part is a hand motion of left to right.
 Similarly, it is applied to the right part.